 Where: St. Joseph’s Hospital, Shuttleworth Auditorium (Zone D, Level 0) from 7 to 9:30 pm.
 Closest entrance is Cheapside Entrance 4.

-Host: BRA Day is a national educational and awareness campaign hosted by the Canadian Breast Cancer Foundation.
+Host: BRA Day is a national education and awareness campaign hosted by the Canadian Breast Cancer Foundation.

 What is breast reconstruction?